JCBaratault/HIP/docs/markdown/hip_porting_guide.md

 For example, [here

-Cuda programs that employ sampler hardware must either wait for hcc texture support or use more-sophisticated workarounds.
+CUDA programs that employ sampler hardware must either wait for hcc texture support or use more-sophisticated workarounds.

 ## More Tips
 ### HIPTRACE Mode